Conclusion:

 Which Event Begins Daniel's 70th Week - until Messiah the Prince?

-Scenario #1: The 70th Week is severed from the previous 69 and relocated 2000 years later at the End Time, with the Seven Years of Satan's Tribulation Upon the Righteous.
+Scenario #1: Daniel's 70th Week is severed from the previous 69 and relocated 2000 years later at the End Time, to coincide with the Seven Years of Satan's Tribulation Upon the Righteous.

-- As we have seen above, the Six Actions which take place under Daniel's Prophecy do not find fulfillment during these seven years.
+- As we have seen above, the Six Actions which take place under Daniel's Prophecy cannot find fulfillment during these seven last years of Satan.

-- The events occurring on Earth at the start of these Seven Years are those which begin Satan's final and greatest violence against the Chuch.
+- The events occurring on Earth at the start of Satan's Seven Years are those which begin his final and greatest violence against the Chuch.

-- Jesus is in Heaven unsealing the first of the seven seals of the Heavenly Scroll, revealing the nature of these Tribulations.
+- Jesus is in Heaven unsealing the first of the seven seals of the Heavenly Scroll, both revealing the nature of these Tribulations as well as beginning them.

-- This scenario holds that Jesus is at the same time confirming a covenant throughout these Seven Years; a fact which, if it were true, would certainly have been
+- Scenario #1 holds that Jesus is at the same time confirming a covenant throughout these Seven Years; a fact which, if it were true, would certainly have been

 noted at the opening of the first seal, but which is in actuality never spoken of here or elsewhere in the scriptures.